Compare enables you to analyze application performance and usage across different browsers, locations, operating systems, versions and more.

 Viewing comparison data

-The performance, most requested pages, user traffic, and loading times by geographies for the selected two selected variables are compared.
+The variables you can compare by are: performance, most requested pages, user traffic, and loading times by geographies.

 After you've selected the dimensions and variables you wish to compare, the page will refresh to populate with data from the two variables.